Resumes, Cover Letters, & LinkedIn Profiles

 Workshops & Critiques

 We encourage all undergraduates to attend a resume and cover letter workshop to learn more about the process of writing job-search documents.
-After attending a workshop, students may also take advantage of our one-on-one resume and cover letter critiques with a peer advisor or career advisor.
+After attending a workshop, students may also take advantage of our one-on-one resume and cover letter critiques with a peer coach or career coach.

 Some employers might request an unofficial transcript.
 To obtain an electronic version follow the steps below: